dubssieg/wisp/README.md

 Currently, five levels of taxa are implemented : **domain**, **phylum**, **group**, **order** and **family**.
 This tool is requiring some reference genomes, which it will index, to create a XGBoost model.
-It has been trained in its initial state over the 143 genomes assembly (see https://espace.library.uq.edu.au/view/UQ:411283) Once a model finished at a given taxa level, it aims to do another iteration from previous results, dividing non-matching reference genomes.
+It has been trained in its initial state over the 143 genomes assembly (see https://espace.library.uq.edu.au/view/UQ:411283) Once a model finished at a given taxa level, it aims to do another iteration from previous results, excluding non-matching reference genomes.
+The core functionnalities relies on a class probabiliy attribution to discriminate reads that might not be good indicators for our specie to be determined.
+As many other options, you can choose the ratio and the selection function to suit best your biological context.

 # Requirements